jeremyben/thebatchman/readme.md

 This project is itself licensed under the terms of the GNU GPLv2 license.

 ## Notes
 This application is for "quick and dirty" purposes.
-Both HTA and Batch are legacy technologies, even if they're still supported on modern Windows platforms, Microsoft encourages you to use Powershell instead of Batch and WPF (or whatever it is now as you're reading this) instead of HTA for GUI.
+Both HTA and Batch are legacy technologies, even if they're still supported on modern Windows platforms.